This Soil Scoop provides questions a person needs to ask once a soil sample has been collected, but before it is sent to the lab.

 2. What is the sampling date?

 MT soil nitrogen (N) guidelines are based on spring soil test values.
 If this is a late-summer or fall soil sample, N rates based on this sample result will need to be adjusted.
-See Developing Fertilizer Recommendations for Agriculture (MT200703AG) or Home Garden Soil Testing & Fertilizer Guidelines (MT200705AG) for details.
+See The Soil Scoop Fertilizer Rate Calculations.

 3. What is the sampling depth?

 Depth depends on soil characteristic being tested and intended land use (Table 1).
-Sampling to 24-inches will almost always require a hydraulic mounted probe truck.
-If it is not possible to get a sample to 2-foot depth, multiply the top 6-inch nitrate-N by 3 (based on a small MT data set) to estimate 0 to 24-inch nitrate and to reduce the risk of over-fertilizing N at a financial and environmental cost.
+Sampling to 24-inches will almost always require a truck-mounted hydraulic probe.
+If it is not possible to get a sample to 2-foot depth, multiply the top 6-inch nitrate-N (NO3) by 3 (based on a small MT data set) to estimate 0 to 24-inch nitrate and to reduce the risk of over-fertilizing N at a financial and environmental cost.

 Table 1.
 Soil depth to sample for land uses and recommended soil analysis.